Introduction: The beginner’s guide to Zendesk eDiscovery

 Yes, Zendesk does have a Support API to help customers collect ticket data; however, you’ll need to work with a trusted eDiscovery partner to turn incomprehensible JSON files into review-ready data.
 By leveraging this API connection with the right eDiscovery partner, users can collect:

-• Tickets (open, closed, suspended, deleted)
+- Tickets (open, closed, suspended, and deleted)

 We highly recommend connecting to Zendesk’s API via a Zendesk eDiscovery partner.
-It’s the only way to ensure that you have full contextual knowledge of your tickets and can quickly identify what’s relevant for your investigation.
+It’s the only way to ensure that you have full contextual knowledge of your tickets and can quickly identify what’s relevant to your investigation.
 Although the API connection might be the first step in successfully navigating Zendesk eDiscovery, there’s more you need to know.
-Let’s get into some key considerations and best practices.

 Zendesk eDiscovery strategy